opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 Lucene also provides the capability to operate its `KnnVectorQuery` over a subset of documents.
 To learn more about Lucene’s new capability, see the [Apache Lucene Documentation](https://issues.apache.org/jira/browse/LUCENE-10382).

+To learn more about all available k-NN search approaches, including approximate k-NN, exact k-NN with script score and pre-filtering with painless extensions, see [k-NN]({{site.url}}{{site.baseurl}}/opensearch/search-plugins/knn/index/).

 ### Filtered search performance

 Filtering that is tightly integrated with the Lucene HNSW algorithm implementation allows you to to apply k-NN searches more efficiently, both in terms of relevancy of search results and performance.
 Consider, for example, an exact search using post-filtering on a large data set that returns results slowly and does not guarantee the required number of results specified by `k`.
 With this new capability, you can create an approximate k-NN search, apply filters, and get the number of results that you need.
+To learn more about approximate searches, see [Approximate k-nn search]({{site.url}}{{site.baseurl}}/opensearch/search-plugins/knn/approximate-knn/).

 The HSNW algorithm decides which type of filtering to apply to a search based on the volume of documents, and number of `k` points in the index that you search with a filter.